solliancenet/microsoft-postgresql-developer-guide/artifacts/06-05-LogicApp/README.md

   );
   ```

-## Install the PostgreSQL .NET Connector
+## Install the PostgreSQL ODBC Connector

 - Log in to the **pgsqldevSUFFIX-paw-1** virtual machine using **wsuser** and **Solliance123**
 - Run the following to install the Postgres ODBC connector